Jordan · tool

 Mansaf

-Jordan's national dish, lamb cooked in a fermented dried yogurt sauce (jameed) and served with rice and flatbread.
-The tangy, rich flavor is uniquely Bedouin.
+Jordan's national dish: tender lamb cooked in a fermented dried yogurt sauce (jameed), served over rice and topped with nuts.
+The tangy, rich sauce is an acquired taste but deeply satisfying.

 Maqluba

-An upside-down dish of rice, fried vegetables (eggplant, cauliflower, potatoes), and chicken or lamb, cooked in one pot.
-It's a comforting and visually impressive meal.
+An upside-down dish of rice, vegetables (often eggplant and cauliflower), and chicken or lamb, cooked in one pot and flipped onto a serving platter.
+Its layered flavors and satisfying texture make it a feast.

 Zarb